-- Discuss the drug with your physician or healthcare professional and to not stop taking the drug without first discussing it with your doctor or healthcare professional.
+- Discuss the drug with your physician or healthcare professional and to not stop taking the medication without first discussing it with your doctor or healthcare provider.

 - Be aware that physicians might order an electrocardiogram (ECG, EKG) to monitor heart rate and rhythm.
-Moreover, physicians might order such tests for patients with electrolyte abnormalities, congestive heart failure, or bradyarrhythmias.
+Moreover, doctors might order such tests for patients with electrolyte abnormalities, congestive heart failure, or bradyarrhythmias.